 To make tea, you need to prepare fresh mint leaves, gunpowder loose tea, sugar, and, if possible, a heat-resistant kettle or teapot.
 When serving, Moroccan homeowners will pour from the height into the cup of guests as a way to show their panache.

 Morocco fruit salad is my go-to dessert when living in Morocco due to its refreshing flavor.
-Usually, it’s a mixture of various fruits such as bananas, oranges, apples, and strawberries.
+However, it sometimes appears as an accompaniment in Moroccan meals.
+But all in all, it’s a mixture of various fruits such as bananas, oranges, apples, and strawberries.

 You need to cut the fruits into small cubes, toss them into a salad bowl, add sugar, and mix them well.
 Next, add vanilla yogurt, orange juice, and stir.